sarika-kulkarni/movietime-app/README.md

 ## Directory structure
 ### src/main/java/api
 This directory contains MVC Controller classes as well as REST controller classes
+#### BookingController
+This controller retrieves existing bookings for the customer and processes booking cancellation
+#### LoginController
+This controller routes the customer to index page of single page application so that customer can login
+#### MovieController
+This controller retrieves currently running movies and allows admin to add new movies
+#### MovieShowController
+This controller retrieves movie shows for a given movie and allows customer to book tickets for a particular movie show
+#### ProfileController
+This controller retrieves and updates customer profile information
+#### RegistrationController
+This controller allows customer to register to MovieTime application
+#### TheaterController
+This controller retrieves theaters for given zip code and allows admin to add new theaters
 ### src/main/java/config
 This directory contains Spring Boot application config classes such as Spring security configuration.